TechSquareInc/intern-playbook/docs/source/applications/using-salt.md

 **Salt,** also called **SaltStack,** is an open-source configuration managment and automation tool.
 It allows system administrators to:
 - Define system states (e.g. install packages, run services, configure users, etc.)
 - Apply those configurations across multiple machines consistently
-- Automate routine infrastructure tasks like updates, configuration chagnes, or user provisioning Salt follows a master-minion architecture, where:
+- Automate routine infrastructure tasks like updates, configuration changes, or user provisioning

+Salt follows a master-minion architecture, where:
 - The Salt master sends commands and configurations
 - The Salt minion executes those commands

-A deeper Introduction to Salt can be found [here](https://docs.saltproject.io/en/3006/topics/index.html).
+A deeper introduction to **Salt** can be found [here](https://docs.saltproject.io/en/3006/topics/index.html).

 ## Installing Salt
 The Salt Project documentation offers a [quick installation guide](https://docs.saltproject.io/salt/install-guide/en/latest/index.html) for Linux based operating systems.
 If you are running RHEL-like systems, follow the [Linux (RPM) Install Guide](https://docs.saltproject.io/salt/install-guide/en/latest/topics/install-by-operating-system/linux-rpm.html).
 If you are running Debian-like systems, follow the [Linux (DEB) Install Guide](https://docs.saltproject.io/salt/install-guide/en/latest/topics/install-by-operating-system/linux-deb.html).
 Each guide includes post-installation steps for configuring the Salt master and minions, starting the master and minion services, accepting the minion keys, and verifying your Salt installation.